 Without a doubt, Cricut Printable Vinyl is my favorite product this week.
 I mean, how cool is it to make your own stickers?!

-I’ve been busy making some awesome vinyl stickers using the Print and Cut feature and my Explore Air 2.
+I’ve been busy making some awesome vinyl stickers using the Print and Cut feature on the Explore Air 2.
 I even made some printable vinyl stickers to decorate my Cricut machine!

 In this post, I’ll show you how to make your own stickers with Cricut, including: